Cog-Creators/Red-DiscordBot/docs/cog_guides/admin.rst

 * ``[channel=ctx]``: The channel that will be used for bot announcements.
   |channel-input| Defaults to where you typed the command.

-.. _admin-command-announceset-ignore:
+.. _admin-command-announceset-clearchannel:

-""""""""""""""""""
+""""""""""""""""""""""""
-announceset ignore
+announceset clearchannel
-""""""""""""""""""
+""""""""""""""""""""""""

 **Syntax**

 .. code-block:: none

-    [p]announceset ignore [guild]
+    [p]announceset clearchannel

 **Description**

-Enables or disables announcements on the selected guild.

-**Arguments**

-* ``[guild=ctx]``: The server where the announcements will be enabled/disabled.
-    Defaults to the current server.

-.. warning:: You need the appropriate permissions if you're trying to edit a
-    different server's setting than where you are invoking the command.
+Disables announcements on your server.
+To enable them again, you will have to re-enter your announcements channel with the :ref:`announceset channel
+<admin-command-announceset-channel>` command.

 .. _admin-command-serverlock: